 YY: What’s next for Snailmate?
 I can imagine you’re always looking for another place to play.
 A full length album in the works at all?

 Kalen: I have no idea.
-I just go where Ariel tells me.
+I just go where Bentley tells me.
 I know it’s gonna get weird.

 Make sure you attend Snailmate’s Dine+Dash EP release show, on Friday Feb.
 12th, at the Time Out Lounge in Tempe.
 The Bittersweet Way, Ana Log, Japhy’s Descent, and Companeros will be joining them.
 The event starts at 9PM, is 21+ and $3 at the door.
 More info can be found on the Book here.